kristopher-heath/OpenSpecy-Python-Interface/INSTALLATION_TUTORIAL.md

 1. Navigate to [https://cran.r-project.org/](https://cran.r-project.org/) and click the link to download R for your platform.
 2. Once you have selected and downloaded your desired version, navigate to the downloaded .exe file and execute it.
 3. Follow the on-screen instructions to set up R.
+   * If you are using a work computer, make sure to install R in a place that you have read/write privileges.
+This is necessary for later steps when Python will need to access R libraries

 ## R Configuration
 1. Once installation is complete, open R.